fusobotic/fusobotic/content/work/industrialdesign.md

 ![Europa Park Snori Tree](/images/snori_tree.jpg)

 ### Coffee Mods
-As a coffee-addict I'm always trying to optimize my daily esspresso routine.
+As a coffee-addict I'm always trying to optimize my daily espresso routine.
 When you use machines every day you begin to see their flaws and ways to improve your workflow.
 These are a couple examples of unique product designs to solve these niche problems.
 They are meant to interface with existing equipment and were designed in CAD using Plasticity.
 For each tool that comes in contact with food I used a special food-grade PLA filament and then coat them in a food-safe epoxy resin.

 ![Shaker Mod](/images/coffee_wings.jpg)
-*Normally this tumbler catches the coffee grounds coming out of the grinder and is used to mix and distribute them evenly after by shaking.
-Unfortunately it has no way of resting under the grounds chute on its own.
+*Normally this tumbler catches the coffee grounds coming out of the grinder and is used to mix and distribute them evenly by shaking.
+Unfortunately it has no way of resting directly under the grounds chute on its own.
 I created a part that interlocks using magnets around the metal casing acting like portafilter lugs that would normally hold an espresso basket underneath the chute.
 I designed the piece to be 3D printable on an FDM machine without supports.
-The fact that each of the two pieces of the design are the same would also make batch manufacturing easier in the future.*
+The fact that each of the two pieces are the same object (just rotated 180) would also make batch manufacturing easier in the future.*

 ![Shaker Mod Design](/images/coffee_wings_model.jpg)

-This is a grind indicator that replaces an existing part on the DF64 v2 grinder.
+This is a grind indicator that replaces an existing chute housing on the DF64 v2 grinder.
 The original grind indicator was a simple ring that rested on the top of the machine secured by a set screw.
-The problem was that vibrations during use would make the ring drift from its zero position.
-With this new design the zero position is just the center above where the chute is secured, preventing any drift.
+The problem was that vibrations during use would make the ring drift from its zero position and lose calibration.
+With this new design the zero position is just the center above where the chute is secured, preventing any inaccuracy.
 It is also easier to read and adjust precisely as the ring is no longer covering the numbers.

 ![Grind Indicator](/images/coffee_shroud.jpg)